 Before one of my neighbors left for the summer, she gave me a few food items she couldn't finish in time before leaving.
 Besides various vegetables and tempeh, she gave me two big cartons of plain yogurt.
 I happen to love yogurt; I eat it nearly every day for snacks and sometimes dessert.
 I ate both containers in no time, mixing in lots of fresh fruit---mangoes and blueberries (a great combo), blackberries, and raspberries.

-French yogurt cake, which is a simple traditional French cake.
+With all that yogurt, it got me to thinking of any recipes that use yogurt.
+I remember seeing Ina Garten on Food Network make a French yogurt cake, which is a simple traditional French cake.
 So for this weekend's barbeque I decided to try to make a yogurt cake, perhaps adding a twist to several different recipes.
 Besides Ina's recipe, I used two others for inspiration.
 One of them was a yogurt cake with lemon, and the other was a raspberry yogurt cake.
 Because I love fresh raspberries mixed into my yogurt, I knew they would also be good in the cake.
 I basically combined components from each recipe to make my own lemony, raspberry yogurt cake goodness.

 Besides being beautiful, this cake was a cinch to make.
 I succumbed to my inner Nigella Lawson and "blitzed" the cake batter in the food processor; which makes this recipe to easy and less messy than having two different bowls.
 I didn't even bother defrosting the raspberries (I did use frozen; the store didn't have fresh that day).